sagemath/trac_to_gh/Issue 8005.md

 # Issue 8005: powers of elements in a QuotientRing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8005

 Original creator: wjp